 - Type K Copper Pipe: Type K copper pipe has the thickest wall of all the common types.
 It is used for water distribution, fire protection, oil, HVAC, and many other applications in the construction industry.
 Type K pipe is available in a rigid and flexible form and can be used with flared and compression fittings.
 It is recommended for main water lines and underground installations because its thickness helps it withstand the pressure from backfilled earth in trenches.

 - Type L Copper Pipe: Type L copper pipe is used for interior plumbing, fire protection, and some HVAC applications.
 It is available in rigid and flexible forms and can be used with sweat, compression, and flare fittings.
 Type L is considered the most common type of copper piping, as it can be used in many more applications than Type K. Flexible Type L copper can be used to repair or replace old water lines, although rigid tubing is more durable.
 Type L also can be used outside the home where it will be directly exposed.
 Type L copper is thinner than Type K but thicker than type M.

-- Copper DWV Piping: Copper pipe for plumbing drains and vents was used in many old homes and has been all but replaced with PVC or ABS plastic pipe in modern construction.
+- Copper DWV Piping: Copper pipe for plumbing drains and vents was used in many old homes and commercial applications and has been all but replaced with PVC or ABS plastic pipe in modern construction.
+(For specific applications or uses, check your local code.)
 It is suitable only for above-ground applications and has a low-pressure rating, typically lower than the water pressure of most municipal water supply systems.
 DWV pipe usually has yellow markings to distinguish it from M type copper.